codefellows/seattle-201d8/class-10-js_debugging-more_css_layout/lab/README.md

 Submit: You'll be committing regularly and working on branches for additional Git practice.
 Submit the link to your most recent pull request into the Canvas assignment.

-### Remember, this assignment is due at 11:59p tonight, Friday 5/20!!!
+### This assignment is due at 11:59p Sunday night!!!